ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 ### Create reusable query

 We'll be reusing the same query in different parts of our workbook, so we're going to make a function.
-First we'll cleanup the previously generated query to look like this:
+First, we'll cleanup the previously generated query to look like this:

 ```kusto
 requests